42. Graphs-6 : MST, DSU

 -----------------------------------------------------------------------------------------------------------------------------

-1. iterate and for each 1 union it with its adj 1s
+1. iterate for 1s and union them with adj 1s

-3. EDGE CASE- for storing ultimate parents of neighbors, use set as there can be a single component whose all 1s surround a 0
+# EDGE CASE- for storing ultimate parents of neighbours, use set as there can be a single component whose all 1s surround a 0

 6. Max Stones Removal-⭐